Counterfactual Credit Guided Bayesian Optimization: Counterfactual Credit Guided Bayesian Optimization (CCGBO)

 In BO, each observed sample contributes unequally to the discovery of the global optimum.
 At each iteration \(t\), selecting a candidate point \(\mathbf{x}_t\) not only yields an immediate function evaluation \(y_t\), but also influences the future trajectory of the optimization and, consequently, the speed with which the true optimum is located.
 Our goal is to assign a credit \(c(\mathbf{x}_t)\) to each observed sample that quantifies its contribution to the downstream search for the optimum.
 A natural ``Monte Carlo'' style approach is to simulate multiple complete BO trajectories \(\{\tau_i\}\) starting from the current dataset and to estimate \( \bar R(\mathbf{x}_t) \;=\; \frac{1}{K} \sum_{i=1}^K R\bigl(\tau_i \mid \mathbf{x}_t \bigr), \) where \(K\) is the number of simulated trajectories, and \(R(\tau_i\mid \mathbf{x}_t)\) denotes the total discounted reward (e.g., reduction in best seen value) along trajectory \(\tau_i\) given that sample \(\mathbf{x}_t\) was selected at iteration \(t\).
 However, because each simulated trajectory is subject to environmental noise and the stochasticity of the acquisition policy, the variance of this estimator is high.
 This forward and rollout-based sequential simulation leads to low sample efficiency in the optimization process, which is not suitable for real-time BO.

 Ideally, one would like to perform counterfactual updates for all candidate samples in a single trajectory: Even if a particular point \(\mathbf{x}'\) was not chosen at iteration \(t\), we would still like to estimate ``what would have happened'' had we observed \(f(\mathbf{x}')\).
 Existing BO methods do not provide this capability, since they only update the posterior at the actually sampled points.
 Therefore, we propose a counterfactual credit computation as a proxy of contribution that (i)~leverages the GP posterior to estimate, for each candidate \(\mathbf{x}\), the hypothetical contribution to finding the optimum, and (ii)~can be evaluated in closed form and with low computational overhead at each iteration.
 Here we remodel the calculation method of contribution from \emph{``how does choosing an observation $\mathbf{x}$ in the past affect the finding of optimal''} to \emph{``given the optimal, how relevant was the choice of observation $\mathbf{x}$ in the past to achieve it?''}.
 If a sample contributes a lot about the optimal location, it usually means that it is located in or close to the area in space where high values are most likely to appear, and it will have a larger credit accordingly.
 Although observations with poor results will also contribute to finding the optimal value, their contribution is smaller than that of observations near the optimal value, which will be reflected in the credit.
-Incorporating counterfactual credit into BO enhances the traditional optimization strategy by assigning credit to previously evaluated points, effectively guiding the optimization toward regions with higher potential.
+By incorporating counterfactual credit into the acquisition function, we move beyond the exploration-exploitation trade-off to a richer framework that uses the heterogeneous informativeness of samples.
+This enables BO to allocate sampling resources more efficiently, concentrating effort on regions that are most relevant to locating the global optimum.